Co-founders Millie Mitchell, Jennifer Brady and Sarah Rose, 2025. Photography by Jennifer Brady.

 Co-Founder & Project Coordinator

 Sarah Rose (she/they) is a Gadigal/Sydney-based curator and arts worker currently working at Artspace as the Associate Curator.
-In 2023, they was profiled in the ‘Tastemaker’ section of Art Collector Magazine’s ‘50 Things Collectors Should Know’ issue (Jan-Mar 2023), and they curated exhibition In the fibre of her being (2021-22) at Fairfield City Museum and Gallery received a 2022 MGNSW IMAGinE Award.
+In 2023, they were profiled in the ‘Tastemaker’ section of Art Collector Magazine’s ‘50 Things Collectors Should Know’ issue (Jan-Mar 2023), and they curated exhibition In the fibre of her being (2021-22) at Fairfield City Museum and Gallery received a 2022 MGNSW IMAGinE Award.
 They’ve previously held positions at the National Association for the Visual Arts (NAVA), Create NSW, and are the outgoing Coordinator for Contemporary Arts Organisations Australia (CAOA).
 They hold a Masters of Curating & Cultural Leadership with Excellence and a Bachelor of Fine Arts with Distinction from UNSW Art & Design.
 Curatorially, they practice reflects their interests into trace and imbued materiality, navigating the experiences that underpin our innate humanness, from its inherent dualisms, to how these experiences ultimately shape our identities and sense of being.
 Their current research explores queer and gender epistemologies, embodiment and resistence.